Sutter Health

 Sutter Health is a not-for-profit integrated health delivery system headquartered in Sacramento, California.
-It operates 24 acute care hospitals and over 200 clinics in Northern California.
+It operates 25 acute care hospitals and over 200 clinics in Northern and Central California.

 Sutter Hospital Association was founded in 1921 as a response to the 1918 flu pandemic.
 Named for nearby Sutter's Fort, its first hospital opened in 1923.
 Later known as Sutter Community Hospitals, the organization eventually merged with several struggling hospitals in the surrounding area.

 History

 Origins

 The organization takes its name from one of Sacramento’s original European settlements, Sutter's Fort, built by California pioneer John Sutter.
 In response to the 1918 flu pandemic, community leaders constructed the first Sutter Hospital in the vicinity of the fort, replacing an old adobe house that had previously served as a makeshift hospital.
 Sutter Medical Center, Sacramento occupies this site today.

 Other Sutter Health hospitals date back to the 1800s and were some of Northern California's earliest healthcare providers.
 For example, California Pacific Medical Center in San Francisco was formed out of the successive hospital and medical school mergers dating back to the city's earliest days of organized medicine.
 The predecessor of today's Sutter Santa Rosa Regional Hospital opened its doors to residents of Sonoma County in 1866.

-Many of the health care facilities that eventually became part of the Sutter Health network were created as charitable hospitals by community members in cities coping with growing populations, epidemics, fires, floods and earthquakes.
+Many of the health care facilities that eventually became part of Sutter Health were created as charitable hospitals by community members in cities coping with growing populations, epidemics, fires, floods and earthquakes.

-Late 20th Century
+Late 20th century

 Government cutbacks, the advent of managed care, and other financial pressures fueled an increase in hospital and physician organization mergers, acquisitions, and affiliations.
 By 1995, Sutter Health had grown to include 18 affiliated hospitals, seven medical foundations (physician organizations), and numerous outpatient care centers throughout Northern California.

 In 1986, Pacific Presbyterian Medical Center in San Francisco, Mills-Peninsula Hospital in San Mateo, and Marin General Hospital in Greenbrae created an affiliation known as California Healthcare System (CHS).
 Berkeley-based Alta Bates Corporation (now known as Alta Bates Summit Medical Center) joined CHS in 1992, the same year that saw the creation of California Pacific Medical Center, formed through a merger of Pacific Presbyterian and Children's Hospital of San Francisco.

 In January 1996, California Healthcare System merged with Sutter Health.

-21st Century
+21st century

 The new century brought advances in healthcare technology.
 Sutter Health was among the first health systems in the United States to install barcode medication safety technology and an electronic intensive care unit.

-In 2010, Sutter Health reorganized its hospitals and medical foundations into five regions: Central Valley, Sacramento Sierra, East Bay, West Bay, and Peninsula Coastal.
-In November 2014, it announced further operational integration of its five operating units into two: Bay Area and Valley Area.

 In 2016, Sutter Health became the jersey sponsor of the San Jose Earthquakes.
 In 2019, the Sacramento River Cats stadium was renamed Sutter Health Park.